5 Best Rotavators, Tillers & Cultivators UK | Petrol & Electric

 • Expensive, but worth the investment in our opinion.

-This petrol tiller is actually quite similar to the Bertolini rotavator we just looked at.
+This petrol tiller is actually quite similar to the Honda rotavator we just looked at.
 They both cost about the same, and have a similar blade design.
 But which is best?

-Another difference between the two machines is this rotavator is slightly heavier, and comes with a slightly more powerful 141cc engine.
+Another difference between the two machines is this rotavator is a decent bit heavier, and comes with a much more powerful 141cc engine.
 It can break up even the toughest of dirt, all the way down to its maximum cultivation depth – 26cm below the surface.

 The fuel tank capacity is quite good, at 1.3L, which is plenty for long tilling sessions.
 The included safety features are also great to have – there’s a dead man’s safety switch on the handle for example, ensuring that the rotors only spin if you’re holding both handlebars.